ut-proj/undertone/README.md

 [![Project Logo][logo]][logo-large]

-*SuperCollider and OSC support in LFE*
+*Experimenting with OSC, the SuperCollider synth server, and more in LFE*

 ##### Table of Contents